carbon-language/carbon-lang/flang/documentation/Calls.md

 by semantics when they do have a visible external interface, but must be compiled as if all calls to them were through the implicit interface.

-Internal and module procedures that are ever passed as arguments &/or used as targets of procedure pointers are also potentially at risk of being called through internal interfaces.
+Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers are also potentially at risk of being called indirectly through internal interfaces.

+Every procedure callable via an implicit interface can and must be distiguished at compilation time.
-Procedures that can be called via an implicit interface should respect the naming conventions (when not internal or module) and legacy ABI (if any) used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled and used by distinct implementations (and their versions) of Fortran.
+Such procedures should respect the external naming conventions (when external) and any legacy ABI used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled and used by distinct implementations (and their versions) of Fortran.

-Note that functions with implicit interfaces still have known result types, possibly by means of implicit typing of their names.
+Note that functions callable via implicit interfaces still have known result types, possibly by means of implicit typing of their names.
 They can also be `CHARACTER(*)` assumed-length character functions.

-In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of actual arguments, ad the length of an assumed-length `CHARACTER(*)` result, and they can return only scalar values of intrinsic types.
+In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of actual arguments, and possibly the length of an assumed-length `CHARACTER(*)` result, and they can return only scalar values of intrinsic types.
 None of their arguments or results need be (or can be) implemented with descriptors, and any internal procedures passed to them as arguments must be